October 20, 2021

 We know that diverse teams are the most creative, productive teams.
 Beyond business outcomes of greater innovation and success, cultivating diverse teams is essential to our society progressing toward a more inclusive world at large.

-Genuinely seek to increase your understanding of the challenges facing LGBTQ+ people, especially trans and nonbinary people, and your retention rates will increase.
+Seek to genuinely increase your understanding of the challenges facing LGBTQ+ people, especially trans and nonbinary people, and your retention rates will increase.
 You will increase the mental and physical health and safety of LGBTQ+ employees by demonstrating inclusion and belonging.
 Your teams will be more innovative, creative, and productive with gender diversity in your organization, bringing different perspectives that challenge the status quo.
 When people feel seen and affirmed for who they are, they can bring more of themselves to the table and are more willing to offer their talents to their work for the benefit of the company and the increased psychological safety of all employees.

 More from the blog